skiboyjcmu/FranceItaly/content/dogs/_index.md

     - in the river.
       - Directly behind out house is pretty shallow
       - 500 yards to the right, down pathway, there is a deeper pool where the river bends.
 Paths upstream at start of this area, and downstream at the end, and either is fine to go into
       - There is an off leash dog park https://www.snoqualmiewa.gov/Facilities/Facility/Details/Three-Forks-OffLeash-Dog-Park-66 abouut 10 min away by car.
+    - Generally, they will be less of a handful at night/while you're at the house if they've had walks/playtime/rivertime/etc during the day.
+      -

   ### Misc
   - They’re both super friendly towards people and other dogs.